beet-software/dorm/README.md

 > dORM is more portable than a backend-specific ORM, but less expressive than the native API of each backend.

-CRUD, common filters, relationships, sorting, pagination, and selected transaction operations can use a shared API.
-CTEs, database-specific aggregations, migrations, indexes, security rules, native selectors, and other backend features remain the responsibility of the database, service, or native client.
+CRUD, common filters, relationships, sorting, pagination, selected transaction operations, and the logical migration operations in `dorm_migrations` can use shared contracts.
+CTEs, database-specific aggregations, indexes, security rules, native selectors, and other backend features remain the responsibility of the database, service, or native client.

 This boundary is intentional: dORM does not turn different backends into one identical database.
 It gives recurring application operations a common home